automainint/laplace/README.md

 #   The Laplace project
-Multimedia framework focused on RTS games developlent.
+Interactive multimedia framework focused on RTS games developlent.
 Provides the deterministic engine with concurrency support and lockstep synchronization networking.

     Work in progress...